-Carolien Rieffe starts LDE research on autism in students
+Carolien Rieffe starts LDE research on autism in high school students

 The Leiden University psychologist Carolien Rieffe will investigate how to create an social climate at high schools, to make young people with autism feel more comfortable and able to engage with their social surroundings and thus develop essential social and emotional skills.
 Rieffe and collaborators have been awarded a 500,000 euro grant by the Dutch Research Council NWO to fund this research project, which is a collaboration of the Leiden-Delft-Erasmus (LDE) community.